-How to adjust a Fender Telecaster Neck
+How to Adjust a Fender Telecaster Truss Rod

 Fender Telecaster and Stratocaster truss rods are often only accessible at the bottom of your guitar neck.
 These truss rods can’t be adjusted while the neck is still bolted to the guitar because the screw head or allen head is partially hidden by the body.
 In order to adjust your Fender style rod, you’ll have to partcially or completely remove your neck from the body.
 Don’t worry.
 It’s not as bad as it sounds.
 Here are the steps to adjusting your Telecaster and Stratocaster truss rod.

 - Loosen the two neck bolts farthest away from the headstock/peghead all the way.